 GASB issued Statement No. 101 Compensated Absences, which is effective for fiscal years beginning after December 15, 2023.
 The objective of this Statement is to better meet the information needs of financial statement users by updating the recognition and measurement guidance for compensated absences.
 That objective is achieved by aligning the recognition and measurement guidance under a unified model and amending certain previously required disclosures.
-The impact of the applicability of Statement No. 101 on the Authority's financial statements, and footnotes therein, has not yet been determined.
+The adoption of this Statement during the year ended December 31, 2024, had no impact on the Authority's financial statements.

-GASB issued Statement No. 102 Certain Risk Disclosures, which is effective for fiscal years beginning after June 15, 2024.
-The objective of this Statement is to provide user of government financial statement with essential information about risks related to a government's vulnerabilities due to certain concentrations or constraints.
+Future Accounting Principles - GASB issued Statement No. 102 Certain Risk Disclosures, which is effective for fiscal years beginning after June 15, 2024.
+The objective of this Statement is to provide users of government financial statements with essential information about risks related to a government's vulnerabilities due to certain concentrations or constraints.
 The impact of the applicability of Statement No. 102 on the Authority's financial statements, and footnotes therein, has not yet been determined.